AceGaming17/Resonite-SpaceHey-Group-Layout/README.md

-# Resonite-SpaceHey-Group-Layout
+# Resonite SpaceHey Group Layout
-HTML Layout for my Unofficial Resonite Group on SpaceHey.
+This is an HTML Layout for my Unofficial Resonite Group on SpaceHey.
 ## What is SpaceHey?
 SpaceHey is a retro social network focused on privacy and customizability.
 It's a friendly place to have fun, meet friends, and be creative.
 <br>